ricardobossan/cat-clicker/README.md

 * Implement the `./spec/spec.js` file, the TDD way, for the `app.js` functionality running -->

-# Project: <new-project>
+# Project: Cat Clicker

 ## How to Run the App

-Instructions for running this project.
+Click on a picture of a cat to make it's click counter increase.

 ## Clone from `build-basic`?